IanMitchell/ianmitchell.dev/content/blog/2020-06-18-tracking-unpopular-senate-votes.md

----
-title: Tracking Unpopular Senate Votes
+# Tracking Unpopular Senate Votes
-date: 2020-06-18
-excerpt: I launched a new project recently!
-It tracks Senate votes and how they map with the represented population.
----

 During the impeachment of Donald Trump there was a lot of discussion about how fair and just the power distribution in the Senate is.
 A lot of publications were running articles that described the vote breakdown in terms of Senators and the population they represented.
 Readers began to realize that a lot of the Senate votes were 'unpopular' - that is, they passed or failed due to votes from Senators representing smaller populations than their opposition.